 Since taking leadership of the Mount Waddington Community Food Initiative, Leslie has worked with community patners to facilitate the Indigenous and International Food Project, along with a Seedy Saturday, and a series of urban agriculture workshops in Port Hardy, for which the Initiative was awarded a BC Healthy Communities grant.

 Leslie is currently working with community partners to establish the Hub in her region, and playing a key role in a collaborative effort to develop a Port Hardy Farmer's Market.

 Within the Hub Collective, Leslie brings a depth of experience in addressing the unique challenges faced by remote and rural email@example.com

-Kimberley is a Registered Dietician working with Island Health’s Public Health team, and completed her Food, Nutrition and Health degree from UBC in 2011.
+Kimberley is a Registered Dietitian working with Island Health’s Public Health team, and completed her Food, Nutrition and Health degree from UBC in 2011.
 Kim’s office is in Campbell River and she works with child, youth and family programs and schools throughout the North Island, with the Comox Valley as the Southern boundary.
-Kimberley has great respect for the traditional food knowledge held within Aboriginal communities, and values the bounty of fresh seafood available on the West Coast.
-Kim supports the work of the food hubs in the North Island by participating in food roundtables, is a member of the Strathcona Health Network table of partners, as well as the steering committees for the Sayward and Gold River Children’s health hubs.
+Kimberley supports the work of the food hubs in the North Island by participating in food roundtables, is a member of the Strathcona Health Network table of partners, as well as the steering committees for the Sayward and Gold River Children’s health hubs.

 © Island Food Hubs